BlakeACollins/SandwichClub/README.md

 # Sandwich Club Project

 ## Project Overview
-In this project, I completed my first app for my Android Developer Nanodegree the **Sandwich Club** to show the details of each sandwich once it is selected.
+In this project, I completed my first app for my Android Developer Nanodegree, **Sandwich Club App.** This app shows the details of each sandwich once it is selected.

 ## What I Learned.